Release context

 Series: “Vezha story week by week” • Issue dated 01/26/2026

-The topic of issue #087 is “How we prepared a public launch”.
+The topic of issue #087 is “How we prepared the public launch”.
 We analyze how the changes worked in practice at Vezha and why exactly these steps became a priority.

 Current phase — Pre-release consolidation.
 At this stage, the neemle team kept a balance between speed of releases, predictable operation and controlled technical risk.